-For the year ended 31 March 2022, the Group's customer base includes 2 customers relate to manufacturing and trading of electronic products and accessories operating segment and trading of timepieces segment (2021: one customer relate to manufacturing and trading of electronic products segments) with whom transactions have individually exceeded 10% of the Group's revenue.
-No other single customer contributed 10% or more to the Group's revenue for both years ended 31 March 2022 and 2021.
+For the year ended 31 March 2023, the Group's customer base includes two customers relate to manufacturing and trading of electronic products and accessories operating segment (2022: two customers relate to manufacturing and trading of electronic products and accessories operating segment and trading of timepieces segment) with whom transactions have individually exceeded 10% of the Group's revenue.
+No other single customer contributed 10% or more to the Group's revenue for both years ended 31 March 2023 and 2022.